Three Men on the Bummel: Germany

 Jerome comments that it would be consistent with the German character for a criminal condemned to death to obediently hang himself after being told to do so.

-While Jerome admires German school education, he is less complementary about universities.
+While Jerome admires German school education, he is less complimentary about universities.
 The Englishmen spend some time in the company of students; Jerome describes the German Student Corps and their customs the Kneipe, an organised beer party, and the Mensur, or Academic fencing.
 The mensur sword duels are described at length, with little humour, and with Jerome expressing extreme disapproval for the tradition.

 "As the object of each student is to go away from the University bearing as many scars as possible...
 The real victor is he who comes out with the greatest number of wounds; he who then, stitched and patched almost to unrecognition as a human being, can promenade for the next month, the envy of the German youth, the admiration of the German maiden.
 He who obtains only a few unimportant wounds retires sulky and disappointed....These young German gentlemen could obtain all the results of which they are so proud by teasing a wild cat!
 To join a society for the mere purpose of getting yourself hacked about reduces a man to the intellectual level of a dancing Dervish."